 One of the best solutions for stain removal and carpet cleaning is baking soda.
 As easy as that – pour a bit of baking soda onto the stain, let it absorb the dirt and vacuum a few hours later.
 A paste of baking soda and a bit of water is also a great abrasive solution for cleaning many types of stubborn and annoying stains.

 Half of a lemon that is dipped in salt makes the best solution for making copper, brass and chrome appliances shine to perfection.
 The lemon acid is great for rust to get loose.
-Lemon juice that is mixed with making soda can unclog any drain under the Sun.
-Lemon juice can also remove stains from plastic containers and laundry stains too, plus making everything smell fresh!
+Lemon juice that is mixed with baking soda can unclog any drain under the Sun.
+Lemon juice can also remove stains from plastic containers and laundry stains too, plus make everything smell fresh!

 Besides leaving annoying stains, ketchup can also be very helpful in terms of cleaning!
 The acidity of ketchup is great for polishing copper, for example, because it dissolves tarnish and annoying spots.
 The same effect can be achieved with silver items.